-One of the key areas we look at in all of our Articulate Certified training courses – Storyline 2, Studio and Instructional Design – is the building of branched scenarios.
+One of the key areas looked at in Omniplex’s Articulate certified training courses, is the building of branched scenarios.
 Branched scenarios are designed to allow learners to make decisions they might also make in real world situations.
 This lets them practice for that moment when they are called upon to make those real life choices.
-Branched scenarios move your eLearning course away from the traditional linear style of “Here’s some information, now let’s ask you some questions to see if you’ve remembered what you read 5 minutes ago”.
+Branched scenarios move your elearning course away from the traditional linear style of “Here’s some information, now let’s ask you some questions to see if you’ve remembered what you read 5 minutes ago”.

-As an instructional design trainer, I believe branched scenarios give a valuable real life element to eLearning.
-They help embed behavior in learners that comes to the fore when needed and as such can help save time, money, resources, reputation or even in some cases health or life.
+As an instructional designer, I believe branched scenarios give a valuable real life element to elearning.
+They help embed behaviour in learners that comes to the fore when needed, and as such can help save time, money, resources, reputation or even in some cases health or life.
 In terms of a professional athlete, they practice and in return build muscle memory so when it matters most it flows out naturally.
 In terms of learning, the brain is a muscle and practice makes perfect.

 A branched scenario is made up of three basic components, these are:

 - The Challenge